tremor-rs/tremor-www/versioned_docs/version-0.11/tremor-script/functions.md

 Function Declaration Grammar:
 > ![function clause](grammar/diagram/FnDecl.png)

-Lets look at the types of functions we have.
+Letns look at the types of functions we have.

 ## Intrinsic Functions

 ![intrinsic fn](grammar/diagram/IntrinsicFnDecl.png)

-Intrinsic functions represent builtin or pre-defined functions implemented in the rust programming language that are a builtin component of the tremor project and are provided out of the box.
+Intrinsic functions represent builtin or pre-defined functions implemented in the Rust programming language that are a builtin component of the Tremor project and are provided out of the box.

 The function reference in this documentation set, for example, is generated from the documentation provided in the standard library.
 The standard library is primarily composed of intrinsic or bulitin